Project Configurations for Android πŸ› οΈ

 • values-th/strings.xml

-• The location of your locale files inside your project’s codebase.
+• The location of the locale files inside the project’s codebase.

 Using Phrase